‘Parade’ brings Leo Frank lynching into 21st century Review

 Frank, a New York transplant who married into the family business, oversees a pencil factory where most of the workers are teenage girls — transplants from rural farming communities.
 His wife, Lucille, is a Jewish Southern belle, which both mystifies and occasionally rankles him.
 The play opens on Confederate Memorial Day, 1913, a holiday observed by the townsfolk with remembrances of their lost war heroes.

-We meet pretty Mary Phagan (Cassie Cope) and Tom Watson (Chad Wheeler), who’s sweet on her.
+We meet pretty Mary Phagan (Cassie Cope) and Frankie Epps (Ricky Drummond), who’s sweet on her.
 Their innocent duet belies what’s to come.
 She stops in the factory to collect her paycheck and that becomes the last time she is seen alive.
 Frank, confronted at home by police, quickly becomes a suspect.
 Whether it’s his acerbic manner or his outsider status that condemns him, he is soon jailed and on trial for the rape and murder of a 13-year-old white girl.

 As Frank, Michael Innocenti has the unenviable task of humanizing this less-than-perfect character: he’s impatient, driven and brusque, simply a fish out of water who exhibits few of the niceties expected in the slower paced Southern milieu where politesse hides ugly undertones.